Southcoates

-Southcoates is an urban area in the eastern part of Kingston upon Hull, England.
+Southcoates is an urban area in the eastern part of Kingston upon Hull, in the ceremonial county of the East Riding of Yorkshire, England.

 A named habitation at Southcoates dates to at least the 11th century, during the medieval period the place was a small hamlet, associated with Drypool.
 The urban growth of Hull expanded over Southcoates in the late 19th and early 20th century, and the place subsequently gave its name to council wards.

 The area of Southcoates centred on the former village is predominantly urban housing.
 The southern part of the Southcoates area is adjacent to the Humber Estuary, and was originally wetlands; a large amount of land was reclaimed southwards on the foreshore during the construction of the Alexandra Dock in the 1880s; this land and adjacent areas are in predominantly industrial and dock use.

 Geography

 Southcoates is an urban area of Kingston upon Hull.
 The north-west boundary is roughly formed by the A165 Holderness Road beyond which is the urban area of Summergangs and the public park East Park.
 The eastern boundary approximates with the Holderness Drain beyond which is Marfleet to the south-east, and the Preston Road area.
 To the south-west is the Drypool area, and to the south is Alexandra Dock and the associated industrial area along the A63 Hedon Road, which includes Hull Prison and Hedon Road Cemetery.

 In the modern era (2012), Southcoates give its name to two Hull City Council wards: Southcoates West, and Southcoates East.
 Formerly (1998) a single area "Southcoates (ward)" was used by the Office for National Statistics, for statistical purposes.

 Following a review, in 2017, by the Local Government Boundary Commission the number of councillors in Kingston upon Hull was reduced to 57 from 21 wards, effective from the 2018 elections, and restored a single Southcoates ward.